GTK-lab/nextflow-awsbatch/README.md

     // ...
 ```

+You should end up with a script which looks like [hba-covid.nf](./hba-covid.nf).

 Given the large number of sequences involved, this process can take about 4-5 hours to run from start to finish.
 Once completed, visualize your tree using the phylogenetic tree viewer of your choice!